Table & List Extractability

 The primary metric: "extractable structured content ratio" -the percentage of pages with visual tables or lists that actually use proper semantic HTML.

-Why Div-Based Tables Are Invisible to AI
+Why Are Div-Based Tables Invisible to AI?

 Comparison and list queries are among the highest-value query types.
 When someone asks "What are the best live chat tools?" or "Compare Intercom vs Zendesk features," the AI constructs a structured response -typically a table or bulleted list.
 The AI's preferred source is content already in an extractable format.